 This is not because keto friendly alcoholic drinks are calorific.
 It’s because before burning anything else, your body burns alcohol, which puts the fat-burning process on the back burner.

 Obviously, there are some better drinks than others (think fewer sugars and lower carbs).

 Wine, compared to beer, is generally considerably lower in carbs, which is why many people following a keto diet choose wine as their go-to alcoholic beverage.

 Also, what’s more, pure spirits, such as vodka, gin, and whiskey, have zero carbs, but it’s important to watch out for the mixers, as this is where many people go wrong.

 Wine And Beer On A Keto Diet

-The other carbs that make up wine are usually the leftovers from the fermentation process, such as glycerol, which usually doesn’t have any effect on your blood sugar or insulin.
+The other carbs that makeup wine are the leftovers from the fermentation process, such as glycerol, which usually doesn’t affect your blood sugar or insulin.